gregsdennis/coding-for-smarties/published/2015/03/22/Nulls and Extension Methods.md

         ?.GetElementValue("Cost");
 ```

-Then the null checks in the extension methods aren’t necessary; the language handles it for you.
+Then the null checks in the extension methods aren't necessary; the language handles it for you.

-Next time, we’ll challenge a common WPF convention and see if we can change the world for the better.
+Next time, we'll challenge a common WPF convention and see if we can change the world for the better.